 limate change has the potential to slow our economic growth in the coming decades as temperature changes could reduce incomes globally by roughly 23% by 2100.
 Another study found that a 4.5°C increase in global temperatures could cut the global domestic product by $72 trillion.
 Hidden within these global economic estimates are the effects on individual companies – and unpredictable weather will only intensify these effects, reducing the availability of raw materials and disrupting supply chains.

 When the 2011 drought hit the Great Plains in the United States, several meat-processing plants were forced to close or relocate their businesses.
-Today, unpredictable weather patterns continue to threaten those businesses, as 21 percent of U.S. cattle herds were located in drought-stricken areas in March — up from 9 percent the previous year.
+Today, unpredictable weather patterns continue to threaten those businesses, as 21% of U.S. cattle herds were located in drought-stricken areas in March — up from 9% the previous year.

 Climate change, as we currently know it, will continue to be a long-term risk to businesses.
-In the Global Resource Challenges Report, 66 percent of executives surveyed said climate change had affected the resource challenges their businesses face.
-However, only 11 percent said climate change had increased the priority of resource management.
+In the Global Resource Challenges Report, 66% of executives surveyed said climate change had affected the resource challenges their businesses face.
+However, only 11% said climate change had increased the priority of resource management.
 Those forward-thinking companies are seizing the opportunity to get ahead of their competitors.